richa-z/Snky/README.md

 - **.clipboard** - Get/set the current clipboard item.
 Usage: ```.clipboard <get/set> <if you used ".clipboard set" parse the text to put into clipboard here>``` Note: ```.clipboard get``` returns the CURRENT copied text, not the whole history.

 This project supports custom modules.
 If you want to add your own script (not a command), create it and put it into the ```/modules``` folder.
 The bot runs these when launching itself.
 For reference see ```example_module.py``` in ```/modules```

+##Instalation - User
+Create a new discord bot application at https://discord.com/developers/applications.

+Copy the token.

+Add the bot to a server where you'll use him.

+##Instalation - Host
+[Currently working on .BAT Installation.